Business Support Covid-19

-The Chancellor has announced a new loan scheme - the Coronavirus Bounce Back Loan - to help small and medium-sized businesses affected by coronavirus.
+The Coronavirus Bounce Back Loan - to help small and medium-sized businesses affected by coronavirus.

 A new lending facility from the Bank of England to help support liquidity among larger firms, helping them bridge coronavirus disruption to their cash flows through loans

 Essential commercial tenants are protected from eviction by landlords if they miss a payment in the next 3 months.